Mention the Code: Baby Animals for $2 off/ticket.

 We always enjoy visiting This is the Place Heritage Park.
 We visited This is the Place Heritage Park during the Winter Season last year.
 We have also attended the Candlelight Christmas event.
 This year we were able to visit during the kick off weekend for Baby Animal Days.
 There were a lot of fun activities going on, but most of them are always happening at this amazing state park.
 So get ready for Summer Season at This is the Place Heritage Park.
-If you mention our Blog Post, you can receive $2 off your admission for the 2017 Baby Animal Season!

 The fun part of Baby Animal Days is obviously going to see the baby animals.
 The park says that this time of year usually lasts through the end of May.
 We saw baby goats, pigs, bunnies, ducks, and even a puppy.
 Our boys favorite part was the chance to pet and hold little chicks.
 We had to hold one of every color.
 There were also pony rides going on in the animal section of the park (we didn’t wait in line for one, but you definitely should).